speedruncomorg/api/version1/leaderboards.md

 ### GET /leaderboards/{game}/category/{category}

 This will return a *full-game* leaderboard.
+The game and category can be either IDs (e.g. ``xldev513``) or the respective abbreviations (e.g., ``/leaderboards/smw/category/Any1`` will work as expected and redirect to the ID-based URLs).

 There are numerous filtering options:

 Query Parameter  | Type   | Description
 ---------------- | ------ | ------------------------------------------------------------------